 Loss of those IGBT components due to wind turbines overheating result in significant downtime and hardware losses, to replace.
 To avoid this, wind turbine maintenance teams commonly “bandage” the problem with a regular cadence of coolant monitoring, water replenishment and re-balancing of the cooling fluid mix.
 But this costly maintenance solution requires taking both the turbine and transformer offline - resulting in significant downtime and revenue loss for the wind farm.

-For more detail on how our engineers' design custom, precision-engineered solutions that help even the most sophisticated wind power plants generate wind turbine energy more efficiently while improving reliability and up-time download our wind turbine solutions brochure.
+For more detail on how our engineers' design custom, precision-engineered solutions that help even the most sophisticated wind power generation plants produce renewable energy more efficiently while improving reliability and up-time download, our wind turbine solutions brochure.

 The high cost of maintaining IGBT water-glycol cooling systems (1.5 MW wind turbines)